danielsource/x/readme.txt

-(work in progress) This directory contains naive implementations in C of the following:
+This directory contains _naive_ implementations in C of the following:

 x - stupid simple hex dump (xxd(1) like)
-usage: x [-i|-r|-v]
+usage: x [-i|-v]
 example: x < a.out > a.hex
-example: vim a.hex; x -r < a.hex > a.out
 example: x -i < a.out > a.h

 xs - search hex string
-usage: xs HEXSTRING
+usage: xs HEXOCTETS
 example: xs deadbeef < file.bin  # outputs xxd-like offset if found

+Both programs assume the use of ASCII at compile time and runtime.

 Build instructions